 - Prepare to be recruited.
 When a college admits you, they want you to enroll.
 Colleges will do a lot to make students feel wanted and welcome.
 This often involves invitations to visit campus or spend a night in a dormitory.

 You might also start getting phone calls or emails from current students, or even college merchandise like t-shirts and posters!

 - Ask tough questions.
 If you have the opportunity to speak with current students or visit a campus, make sure you’re taking advantage of unfiltered opinions.
 If there’s anything you still have doubts about, now is the time to ask!

 Don’t hesitate to ask current students what the vibe is really like on campus and make sure there aren’t any deal breakers for you.

 - Check out the scene.
 Visit the campus (if you haven’t already) and see if you can sit in on a class or two.
 Observe what life is like on campus, visit the dorms, and eat lunch in a dining hall.
 Use this time to get your own sense of the vibe of the school you’re considering.

-3) It’s OK to be disappointed by a deny letter, but try not to get hung up on it.
+- It’s okay to be disappointed.
+Having your application denied is bound to be hard, but try not to let it get to you.
+Focus on the opportunities available at the schools that did accept you.
 Most students end up having a great time at whatever college they attend, even if it wasn’t their first choice.
-Besides, you should be excited about all of the schools you applied to (otherwise, why did you apply?).